 Exercise #1: Chin Tucks

-- Hold this retracted position for 5 to 10 seconds.
+- Hold the end position for 3 to 5 seconds.

 #2.
 Fwd Neck Stretch